katiemackenbrock/Bravo-Memory-Game/README.md

 ### MVP Goals
 - [x] Let's get a semi-attractive and fully functional game board in here
 - [x] Cards must be flippable.
 They must stay flipped over if they are a match, and automatically flip back if they are a mismatch
-- [ ] This game needs a win condition to be able to tell if all the cards have been matched with an alert/modal pop up
+- [x] This game needs a win condition to be able to tell if all the cards have been matched with an alert/modal pop up
-- [ ] Let's make sure the modals look fly, too!
+- [x] Let's make sure the modals look fly, too!

 ### Stretch Goals

-- [ ] Add audio clip of RHOSLC theme as background music
+- [ ] Add audio clip of RHOC theme as background music
 - [ ] Add a level 2 where you match the pre-plastic surgery face to the post-plastic surgery face
 - [ ] Add a rating/scoring system (eg. if you clear the board in under 15 moves, you get 3 crowns.
 Under 20 moves, 2 crowns.
 Under 25 moves, 1 crown.)